abeldemoz/programming-articles/2025/deterministic-testing-in-swift-concurrency.md

         await mock.waitForTasks()
         print("about to assert")
         XCTAssertTrue(sut.somethingHasBeenDone) // test passes
+        XCTAssertEqual(mock.log, [.task(priority: .background)])
         print("finished asserting")
     }
 }
 ```

-We inject `TaskProvider` and `TaskProviderMock` into our production and test instances of `SomethingDoer` respectively.
+We inject instances of `TaskProviderImpl` and `TaskProviderMock` into our production and test instances of `SomethingDoer` respectively.
 This allows us to use Swift Concurrency as normal in our production code whilst ensuring that our asynchronous operations are finished before we begin our assertions within our tests.

-After calling the `doSomething()` method in our test, we call the `waitUntilTasks()` method which prevents the test from progressing until our asynchronous operations are finished, thus providing reliable and deterministic test results.
+After calling `doSomething()` in our test, we call `waitUntilTasks()` which prevents the test from progressing until our asynchronous operations are finished, thus providing reliable and deterministic test results.
 Here is the order of execution with this approach:

 ```
 about to call synchronous `doSomething` method